Mycteroperca acutirostris: Biology

 The schools of M. acutirostris are normally encountered capturing prey in mid water.
 A notable and distinctive behaviour which has been observed is that the fish pretends to be moribund by lying on its side, moving very slightly to attract prey.
 The fish would lay on its side moving slightly and striking at and consuming any smaller fish attracted by this behaviour.
+Unlike other fish species that utilize natural cover while employing death-feigning as a predatory strategy, M. acutirostris exhibits this behavior in open areas on the ocean floor.
+When potential prey approaches, the comb grouper rapidly lunges forward or utilizes its suction-feeding mechanism to capture the prey.
 A juvenile M. acutirstris was observed using this behaviour off south-eastern Brazil and it caught 5 fish in the space of 15 minutes.
 They prefer to feed at dawn and dusk.
 Adult fish are often observed preying on sardine schools in the water column and it has been reported that juvenile M. acurirostris behave as an aggressive mimic of the black-ear wrasse Halichoeres poeyi, using their resemblance to the wrasse to disguise them from potential prey.
 M. acurirostris have also been observed following foraging goldspot eels Myrichthys ocellatus during the day and preying on the decapods disturbed by the eels.
 M. acutirostris has been observed being cleaned by Elacatinus figaro off the coast of São Paulo, southeastern Brazil.